jpedro/jpedro.github.io/self-hosting.md

 ## Replacing surge

 Using your own self hosting stack firstly you avoid surge.sh free plan's limits and no longer have to wait for Heroku's free dynos to start.
 You will lose surge's fast updated CDN though but we can fix that too.
-If you use Cloudflare, just set the static content subdomain(s) and proxy that through them.
+If you use Cloudflare you can subdomain(s) and proxy that through them.

 Replacing surge is the easiest.
 Just install nginx on a linux machine and run rsync to the right directory.

-Nginx's virtual hosting is quite flexible because you can use `$<var>` in most of their fields.
+Nginx's virtual hosting is quite flexible because you can use `$var` in some of their fields.
 Nginx 1.9 finally allows variable interpolation in the `ssl_*` fields.
-So one `sites-enabled/` config file can rule them all.
+So one `sites-enabled/` conf file can rule them all.

-A server block in nginx looks like this:
+A server block in nginx would look like this:

 ```
 server {
     server_name example.com *.example.com;

     listen 443 ssl http2;
     listen [::]:443 ssl http2;

     ssl_certificate          /etc/letsencrypt/live/$ssl_server_name/fullchain.pem;
     ssl_certificate_key      /etc/letsencrypt/live/$ssl_server_name/privkey.pem;
     ssl_trusted_certificate  /etc/letsencrypt/live/$ssl_server_name/cert.pem;

     root /var/www/vhosts/$host;
     index index.html;
     # ....
 }
 ```